 JCurve ERP is also an exclusive small business edition of NetSuite available to the Australian and New Zealand market for up to 20 users.
 Just like the SuiteSuccess Starter edition, JCurve ERP gives SMEs and growing businesses a reasonable entry point to enterprise-level software and supports continued business growth.
 When the 20-user limit is reached, companies can move up to a NetSuite edition with a simple licensing update.
 There’s no re-implementation needed and no downtime.
 The same platform you started with becomes your enterprise software platform.

-For larger organisations, NetSuite has industry-specific solutions such as Manufacturing, Retail and Wholesale Distribution which offer customised implementations focusing on functionality important to those organisations.
+For larger organisations, NetSuite has industry-specific solutions such as Manufacturing, Services, and Wholesale Distribution which offer customised implementations focusing on functionality important to those organisations.

 "While NetSuite excels at supporting enterprise-level business’ complex requirements, it’s also a platform which SMEs and growing companies can implement simply and quickly with the right approach.
 NetSuite's SuiteSuccess Starter edition is perfect for getting set up with an ERP system and reaping the benefits fast."